Mount Indefatigable: Geology

 Mount Indefatigable is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

-Based on the Köppen climate classification, Mount Indefatigable is located in a subarctic climate with cold, snowy winters, and mild summers.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. Precipitation runoff from the mountain drains east into the Kananaskis River, thence into the Bow River.
+Based on the Köppen climate classification, Mount Indefatigable is located in a subarctic climate zone with cold, snowy winters, and mild summers.
+Winter temperatures can drop below −20 °C with wind chill factors below −30 °C. Precipitation runoff from the mountain drains east into the Kananaskis River, thence into the Bow River.